NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-5-parameters.md

 > **Tip** <br>
 > Rather than supplying the config file from the command line you could also
 > add the line `configfile: "config.yml"` to the top of your Snakefile.
+Keep in
+> mind that with such a setup Snakemake will complain if the `config.yml` is not
+> present.

 > **Quick recap** <br>
 > In this section we've learned: